MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Introduction-of-Zigbee-Basic.md

 Zigbee Alliance is the main strength of promoting Zigbee technology.
 It's an open organization.
 Any company can join Zigbee Alliance as a member.
 Silicon Labs is the member of the board of Zigbee Alliance.

 ![zigbee](files/ZB-Zigbee-Introduction-of-Zigbee-Basic/Zigbee-Alliance.png)

+The main three jobs of Zigbee Alliance are:
+- **Develop** open, global standards for wireless device-to-device communication for the IoT (Internet of Things)
+- **Certify** products to help ensure interoperability through our Certified program
+- **Promote** the use of our standards around the world

 In 2016, Zigbee Alliance published the latest Zigbee standard which is Zigbee 3.0.
 The profiles like Zigbee Home Automation Profile (ZHA), Zigbee Light Link (ZLL), etc, which are used before are unified together.